 The Buffalo is the metaphor of chaos HST is either siding with or fighting.
 Lazlo's more radical than the radicals he's representing, while

-meanwhile, Thompson screams in phones, gooses women, drinks with apparent ill
+meanwhile, Thompson screams at phones, breaks statues, drinks with apparent ill

-effect, shoots guns, slips drugs to straights.
-It's all slapstick background to his real goal, which is to get a story, or to simply be in one as exciting as those he's covering.
+effect, shoots guns, gives his press credentials to total strangers, slips drugs to straights.
+It's all slapstick background to his real goal, which is to get a story, or simply, to be in one more exciting than the one he's assigned to cover.

-And Linson in 1980 pulls it all off with a gleeful incorrectness.
-Gilliam's version, 10 years later and a bit behind the curve, seems too anxiously guilty to embrace Thompson's true fuck-all nature, too reverential and careful, ultimately a buzzkill even as it falls head first into the
+And Linson in 1980 pulls it all off with straight-faced incorrectness.
+Gilliam's version, 10 years later and behind the curve, seems too reverential to really embrace Thompson's true thuggish nature, too anxious and guilty, even as it falls head first into the

-surreal neon of CGI hallucinations.
-Oh, if only Alex Cox had stayed on.
+shiny neon of CGI hallucinations.
+If only Alex Cox had stayed on the project.

 Spoiler alert.
-Near the end, art following life, HST finally comes face to face with Nixon on the campaign trail, anticlimactically at the next urinal in a men's room.
-Apparently based on HST's true-to-life encounter with him... and they talk football.
-The most powerful man in the country and the clown reporter chat about gladiator sports.
-The scene both undermines and raises both men, and journalism and politics, to the level of inscrutable myth.
+Near the end, HST finally comes face to face with Nixon on the campaign trail, at a urinal in a men's room.
+Apparently based on HST's single true-to-life encounter with Nixon, the most powerful man in the country and the clown reporter make small talk.
+Thompson, having appropriated the credentials of another reporter ("Harris from the Post") strips down while he talks.
+People in this world are either "screwheads" or doomed.
+Is this an existential identity crisis?

 Thompson's childhood pranks

-The film, confused and compelling as it is, both holds up Thompson as a figure of anarchic fun and damns him as someone who doesn't have the conviction to, maybe, be crazy enough.
+The film, loose-limbed and compelling as it is, both holds up Thompson as a figure of anarchic fun and damns him as someone who didn't have the conviction to, maybe, be crazy enough.
+Don't worry, it's all an act.

-The film didn't do well when it first came out.
-No one knew what to make of it, or Murray, and Hunter Thompson was no hero Woodstein.
-A cinematic footnote because of those Motown and Hendrix tracks (and possibly Murray's singing of "Lucy In The Sky With Diamonds").
-Now resurfaced.
+The film didn't do well when it was released.
+No one knew what to make of it, or Murray.
+And Hunter Thompson was no popular Woodstein hero figure.
+A cinematic footnote because of some Motown tracks (and possibly Murray's singing a couple bars of "Lucy In The Sky With Diamonds"), now resurfaces 35 years later, a completely different kind of history lesson.